France signs weapons mega-deal with UAE as Macron tours Gulf

 “This is a hot topic,” the French official said, adding that Macron discussed the issues in a phone call Monday with Iran’s president.
 He will talk about the call and the issues — including the nuclear deal talks in Vienna — with Gulf leaders, who are “directly concerned by this subject, like all of us but also because they are (Iran’s) neighbors,” the official said.

-France, along with Germany and the U.K., thinks the 2015 nuclear agreement — with minor tweaks — is the way forward with Iran, analysts say.
-The UAE and Saudi Arabia have bitterly opposed the West’s negotiated deal with Iran.
+France, along with Germany and the United Kingdom, thinks the 2015 nuclear agreement — with minor tweaks — is the way forward with Iran, analysts say.
+The UAE and Saudi Arabia bitterly opposed the West’s negotiated deal with Iran, though now both have launched talks with Tehran to cool tensions.

-“Although the Gulf countries did not like the West’s deal with Iran, the prospect of it falling apart acrimoniously is also bad for them and arguably presents worse risks,” said Jane Kinninmont, a London-based Gulf expert with the European Leadership Network think-tank.

 “Their view has always been the West should have gotten more out of Iran before sealing the deal,” Kinninmont said.
 “But if the West walks away with nothing, the Gulf countries are beginning to understand that their security will not improve as a result.”